Chart Color Schemes

 Munno Para West - Angle Vale features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.3% of all households, consisting of 36.4% couples with children, 23.9% couples without children, and 17.1% single parent families.
-Non-family households make up the remaining 21.7%, with lone person households at 18.7% and group households comprising 3.0%.
-The median household size is 2.8 people, larger than the Greater Adelaide average of 2.6.
+Family households compose 78.3 percent of all households, including 36.4 percent couples with children, 23.9 percent couples without children, and 17.1 percent single parent families.
+Non-family households account for the remaining 21.7 percent, with lone person households at 18.7 percent and group households comprising 3.0 percent of the total.
+The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households